 - Serial Port Console Redirection (SPCR).
-See http://uefi.org/acpi - This table provides the essential configuration information that is needed for headless operations, like a kernel shell or console. - This table defines a serial port type, location, and interrupts. - Note: this table can be used to describe the UART as specified by BSA §3.12. - This specification requires revision 2 or later of the SPCR table.
-Revisions before 2 are not supported. - The SPCR must be populated with correct ACPI GSIV interrupt routing information for the UART device. - The SPCR console device must be included in the DSDT.
+See http://uefi.org/acpi - This table provides the essential configuration information that is needed for headless operations, like a kernel shell or console. - This table defines a serial port type, location, and interrupts. - Note: This table can be used to describe the UART as specified by BSA §3.12.
+When doing so, the Interface Type values must follow the requirements in the table below. - This specification requires revision 2 or later of the SPCR table.
+Revisions before 2 are not supported. - The SPCR must be populated with correct ACPI GSIV interrupt routing information for the UART device. - The SPCR console device must be included in the DSDT, as described in ACPI for Arm Components §2.3 [10] and in the table below: